 Habitat, Tank Conditions & Setup

 White-throated monitor lizards need very specific enclosures, temperature control, and lighting to remain healthy and happy.
-The best place in captivity for them to get these things is usually in a zoo or other specialized wildlife refuge.
+The best place for them to get these things when under human care is usually in a zoo or other specialized wildlife refuge.

-The minimum enclosure size for a young white-throat monitor is 6’ x 4’.
+The minimum enclosure size for a young white-throat monitor is 6 feet x 4 feet.
 However, as they grow, they will need more space.
 It is usually necessary for them to have a room-sized enclosure with plenty of places for them to hide and climb.
 The enclosure needs to be strong and usually is made of wood and plexiglass.
 It also needs to have proper ventilation.